decentespresso/de1app/documentation/decent_user_interface.md

 ## Details and API

-The `de1_dui` package offers a single command: DUI.
+The `de1_dui` package offers a single command: `dui`.
 This is an namespace ensemble with several ensemble subcommands:
 `dui theme`, `dui aspect`, `dui font`, `dui page`, `dui item` and `dui add`, each of which offers its own set of commands.